A Unified Approach to Diffusion Analysis of Queues with General Patience-time Distributions: Introduction

-Based on the general framework \eqref{eq:abandonment-scaling} for the scaling of the patience time distribution, we first identify an asymptotic sample-path relationship between the customer abandonment process and the queue length process in Theorem~\ref{theo:abandoncouple} in the next section.
-When \eqref{eq:abandonment-scaling} is specialized to the case without scaling, our result reduces to that of \cite{DaiHe2010}.
-The relationship is established by connecting the abandonment process to the offered waiting time using the patience time distribution.
-The offered or the virtual waiting time can then be related to the queue length using a generalization of Little's law.
-The challenge of such study in the general scaling framework \eqref{eq:abandonment-scaling} is that the queue length processes are required to be tight, while only stochastic boundedness is needed for the case without scaling as in \cite{DaiHe2010}.
-Tightness, in particular the modulus of continuity \eqref{eq:modular-cont}, is usually difficult to verify, thus making Theorem~\ref{theo:abandoncouple} less useful in the diffusion analysis.
-To solve this issue, we develop a useful tool, Corollary~\ref{corollary:abandon-count}, which establishes the tightness of the abandonment processes only based on the stochastic boundedness of the queue length processes.
-We later design ``reflection" mappings which take the abandonment processes together with other processes (such as the arrival process), which can be shown to have good properties, as the input.
-With these nice properties in hand, the queue length (or head count) process, which is the output of those mappings, are thus tight.
-This enables us to apply Theorem~\ref{theo:abandoncouple} in the diffusion analysis for the head count and queue length processes.
+Motivated by the above problems, our goal in this paper is to provide a uniform approach to the diffusion analysis of single-server queues and many-server queues with and without hazard-rate scaling.
+The framework for modeling the patience-time distribution described in \eqref{eq:pat-distr-scale} can cover no-scaling, hazard-rate scaling and several other types of scalings, which can potentially be used to analyze customer abandonment behaviors.
+We focus on the unified approach in establishing the diffusion limits under the general scaling for the customer patience time \eqref{eq:pat-distr-scale}.
+The approach has two steps.
+The first step is to identify an asymptotic relationship between the customer abandonment process and the queue length process in Theorem~\ref{theo:abandoncouple} based on the general scaling \eqref{eq:pat-distr-scale} for the patience-time distribution.
+When \eqref{eq:pat-distr-scale} is specialized to the case without scaling, our result reduces to that of \cite{DaiHe2010}.
+Such an asymptotic relationship is established by using the patience-time distribution to connect the abandonment process to the virtual waiting time process, which can be approximated with the queue length process by proving a generalization of Little's law.
+The challenge caused by the general scaling \eqref{eq:pat-distr-scale} is that the queue length processes are required to be tight, while only stochastic boundedness is needed for the case without scaling as in \cite{DaiHe2010}.
+Tightness, in particular the modulus of continuity \eqref{eq:modular-cont}, is usually difficult to verify.
+To tackle this challenge, we establish the tightness of the abandonment processes based only on the stochastic boundedness of the queue length processes, which forms a part of Theorem~\ref{theo:abandoncouple}.
+Having tightness of the abandonment processes allows us to verify the tightness of the queue length processes via the second step of our approach.
+The second step is to construct a mapping which would reveal a functional relationship between the system status (such as the queue length process) and the stochastic primitives (such as the arrival process, service and patience times).
+The mapping, with some nice properties, not only helps to verify the tightness of the queue length processes required by Theorem~\ref{theo:abandoncouple}, but also provides diffusion analysis by applying the continuous mapping theorem.
+Within the unified framework described in the above two steps, to develop diffusion analysis for queueing systems with abandonment, it is enough to construct such continuous mappings and verify some mild assumptions.
+Those assumptions can be verified in a same way as that for systems without abandonment.